 Roselle Desserts

 Roselle Desserts has a cute storefront located in Toronto’s Corktown.
-It’s also recently opened up its flagship store just off of Queen St W. It’s hard to pick just one thing from here that is the best because everything is delicious.
+It’s hard to pick just one thing from here that is the best because everything is delicious.
 One of the signature desserts is the canneles that they make on weekends.
 With a thick caramelized exterior and a beautifully moist custard vanilla-rum interior, this cake is unlike any other.
 Just based on that dessert alone, Roselle makes the list.
 But add on the cake, cookies, and caramels and it’s a total knockout of a dessert place.
 I don’t think you can make a wrong choice at this shop

 Location: 362 King St. E